JordanAceto/c_bare_metal_pi/README.md

 ### Some notes about the code structure:
 - The Makefile and linker script are in the "build" folder.
 - Object files are generated in the "bin" folder.
 This folder is automatically generated when the **make** command is invoked.
-- All the .h header files are in the "api" folder.
+- All the .h header files are in the "include" folder.
 Read these to see how to use the various modules.
 - All the .c and .s source files are in the "src" folder.
 Read these to see how it works.
 Keep a copy of the datasheet open while reading the .c files.
 - Hardware_Demos.h contains a simple demo program for each of the modules as I add them.
 - main.c is a place to run one of the demos to verify the module on the real board.